packit/requre/docs/installation.rst

       clean
       verify

-You can import it to your user's or to system python to ``site-packages``
+You can import it to your user's or system python to ``site-packages``

 .. code-block::

     $ requre-patch apply
     Applying import patch to python (file: /home/user/.local/lib/python3.7/site-packages/sitecustomize.py)

-To use it in transparent way see: `Trasparent Usage`_.
+To use it in a transparent way see: `Transparent Usage`_.

-.. _Trasparent Usage: usages/import_system.html#transparent-replacements
+.. _Transparent Usage: usages/import_system.html#transparent-replacements